awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

   ]
 ```

 Here, you can see where the key policy references the role for accessing Amazon S3 target endpoint data that you created prior to creating the key\.
 In the example, that is `DMS-S3-endpoint-access-role`\.
 You can also see the different key actions permitted for the different principals \(users and roles\)\.
 For example, any user with `DMS-S3-endpoint-access-role` can encrypt, decrypt, and re\-encrypt the target data\.
 Such a user can also generate data keys for export to encrypt the data outside of AWS KMS\.
-They can also return detailed information about a customer master key \(CMK\), such as the key that you just created\.
+They can also return detailed information about a AWS KMS key, such as the key that you just created\.
 In addition, such a user can manage attachment to AWS resources, such as the target endpoint\.

 ### Using secrets to access AWS Database Migration Service endpoints<a name="security_iam_secretsmanager"></a>